liuzhousi/FPGC4/Documentation/docs/progress.md

 - Added W5500 in hardware and software
 - Reimplemented SPI module.
 Now uses 6.25MHz SPI clock (verified stable for CH376)
 - Added a way to access SPI flash using a SPI(3) module.
 Can switch between SPIreader and SPI3 using a memory address
+- Restructured Ccompiler changes to be less ad hoc and more streamlined
+- Designed and ordered V2 of the I/O Board PCB (4 layer)

 ## Future plans
 These are kinda ordered based on priority

+- Improve C compiler
+- Assemble PCB V2
+- Adjust and optimize Verilog code for new PCB design
+- Reorder AND TEST! memory map
 - Port SPI programmer
-- Improve C compiler
-- Improve ESP32Synth
+- Implement true GPIO
 - Improve and write more libraries
+- Clean up and improve tools/scripts (arguments/functionality)
-- Enable third UART port
+- Enable all external interfaces (UART, SPI)
 - Change all static paths in the project to relative ones
+- Improve ESP32Synth (for non-live settings)
 - Write a USB loader program
+- Create a pattern and palette table generator
 - Write a platformer game
-- Create a pattern and palette table generator
 - Change speed of FT232RL to 1Mboud
 - Write an OS (when C is super stable)
 - Add Gameboy printer via Arduino to I/O (Best way to do this currently is using UART3)

 ## Todo documentation
+- gallery page
+- installation/setup page
+- build it yourself page
 - really, I should add more pictures and examples (of video output, simulation, hardware)
 - add DSUB9 pinout
 - add (probably in specs section) the FPGA usage statistics